jenschlot/IBM-Bluemix-DevOps-Documentation/docs/glossary/index.md

 <a name="alias"></a>
 **alias**
-A unique, publicly visible short name used in Git repository paths, Track & Plan, and desktop and command line clients.
-If you have an existing Jazz ID, that is used as your alias.
+A unique, publicly visible short name that is used in desktop and command-line clients, Git repository paths, and tracking and planning features.
+For users who have a Jazz ID, that ID is their alias.

 <a name="app"></a>
 **app**